panoply/papyrus/readme.md

 ### Render

 The `papyrus.render()` method is for cases where you want to return a HTMLPreElement and insert it somewhere into the DOM.
-It works identical to `papyrus.create()` but instead returns a element instead of a string.
+It works identical to `papyrus.create()` but returns an element instead of a string.

 ```ts
 import papyrus from 'papyrus';